- Residence Halls

 When the alarm, shouted warning, or the sensation of smoke or fire has alerted you, adhere to the following:

-Douglas Keen, Gilbert, McCormack, PFT and Rodes Harlin have furniture that can be locked.
+Douglas Keen, Gilbert, McCormack, PFT and Rodes Harlin halls have furniture that can be locked.
 One of the dresser drawers has a clasp on it and students can supply their own lock to secure personal possessions.
 The student is responsible for keeping up with the key or combination.
-If a lock needs to be removed by maintenance, there will be a charge as well as proof of contents.
+If a lock needs to be removed by maintenance, there will be a charge assessed and proof of contents will be required.

 Gambling, in any form, is prohibited on campus.

 Kitchens are provided on each floor of the residence halls.
-For safety and sanitation reasons, food cannot be left unattended when cooking.
-Personal trash is not to be left in the kitchens and should be taken to the trash compactor by the resident.
-Dishes and cooking supplies cannot be left or stored in the kitchens and should be stored in the resident's room.
+For safety and sanitation reasons, food cannot be left unattended when cooking, personal trash is not to be left in the kitchens, and dishes and cooking supplies cannot be left or stored in the kitchens.
+Items left for an extended period of time may be discarded.

 Laundry facilities are available in all residence halls and residents may use either cash or Big Red Dollars.
 There are washers, dryers and change machines in each facility.
-The cost per machine is $1.00 per load.
+The cost per machine is $1.50 cash ($1.25 with card) per load.

 The lobby area is available to the residents and their guests 24 hours a day when the building is open.
 If residents or guests in the lobby become loud and unruly, they will be asked to leave the building.

 USPS and campus mail is picked up and delivered to the halls daily except for Sundays and holidays.
 Campus mail may be used for University business and does not require postage.
 Mailboxes for the residents are located on the first floor of each hall.
-Click here to see residence hall addresses.
+View residence hall addresses.